Fabian Delph: Manchester City

 On 17 July 2015, Delph signed a five-year contract with Premier League club Manchester City for a reported fee of £8 million, just six days after saying he would be staying at Aston Villa to captain them into the next season.
 He made his debut a week later against Real Madrid in the 2015 International Champions Cup at the Melbourne Cricket ground, but was substituted after 18 minutes for Jesús Navas due to injury, and City lost 1–4.
 Delph scored his first goal for Manchester City on 28 November 2015 against Southampton, the second in an eventual 3–1 win.
 His third goal for the club came in a 1–0 win over Steaua Bucharest in a Champions League qualifier in August 2016.

 After an injury to Benjamin Mendy, Delph established himself as Manchester City's starting left-back in the first half of the team's record breaking start to the 2017–18 season.
 He started 14 consecutive matches in the Premier League, scoring once against Crystal Palace, as City set a new record of 18 consecutive league wins.
 He was sent off in the FA Cup defeat to Wigan Athletic in February 2018 and then suffered a muscle problem, not returning to fitness until April.

 Everton

-Delph signed for City's Premier League rivals Everton on 15 July 2019 on a three-year contract for an initial fee of £8.5 million, rising to £10 million in add-ons.
+Delph signed for Everton on 15 July 2019 on a three-year contract for an initial fee of £8.5 million, rising to £10 million in add-ons.
 On 10 June 2022, the BBC reported he would leave the club at the end of the month once his contract expired.

 On 27 September 2022, Delph announced his retirement from professional football.